-Give your students an opportunity to share anything they're comfortable sharing regarding what they've learned from the exercise.
+Before you leave: Give your students an opportunity to share anything they're comfortable sharing regarding what they've learned from the exercise.
 They may need a few minutes to gather courage and think about what they'd like to share.

 At the very end of the lesson, encourage them to talk this over with their best friend, their parents or guardians, or another trusted adult.
 Remind them that being clear about their boundaries and insisting that others honor their boundaries, is a powerful tool in keeping themselves safe.
+Also let them know that if a friend is struggling with an abusive situation, that the right thing to do would be to talk to a trusted adult who can help.

-Activity: This activity involves reviewing the worksheet and selecting one of the pre-printed actions that involves setting a boundary, and then implementing it for the course of a week and recording what occurred each day.
+This activity involves reviewing the worksheet and selecting one of the pre-printed actions that involves setting a boundary, and then implementing it for the course of a week and recording what occurred each day.
 The goal is to create and maintain strong boundaries that endure past this upcoming week of the exercise.